pauldubois98/ModularFormsModuloTwo.jl/docs/src/data.md

 Tables of data can be found here:
 * Table of [primes Hecke](../tables/Hecke_primes_table.html) operators on modular forms modulo two.
 * Table of [powers of Hecke](../tables/Hecke_powers_table_capped.html) operators on modular forms modulo two.
-If this is not enought, remeber that this module allows anyone to generate new data.
+If this is not enough, remember that this module allows anyone to generate new data.

 ## Use of Precalculated Variables
 Here is how to use the variables: